weavora/wunit/README.md

 phpunit functional/SiteControllerTest.php // run specific test
 ```

-**NOTICE** WUnit not require selenium, and if you have no it installed
+**NOTICE** WUnit do not require selenium, and if it is not installed on your environment
 then just comment out the following line in file protected/tests/bootstrap.php

 ```ruby